Discourse toolkit to render forms

 form

-The Form component yields a form object containing components and helpers.
+The Form component yields a form object containing contextual components and helper functions.

 Example